Introduction

 directory with one file per answer. - The π» Programs page is stored in

 . - HTML encoding can be found in any file.
-Small bits and pieces of HTML can beven be found in and markdown files which end in
+Small bits and pieces

 .md

 .
-Pure HTML files (with no markdown or CSS) can be found in the_includes
+Pure HTML files (with no markdown or CSS) can be found

-directory. - Javascript files are kept in
+directory. - Javascript files are mostly kept under the

 Pippim Website Directory Tree